Colon (colorectal) Cancer Screening

 Colonoscopy is like the flexible sigmoidoscopy except the doctor uses a longer, thin flexible, lighted tube to check for polyps or cancer inside the entire colon and rectum.
 During the test, the doctor can find and remove most polyps and some cancers.
 This test should be done once every 10 years, or more often if recommended by your doctor.

-Women and men in need of treatment for colorectal cancer may be eligible for coverage through the New York State Medicaid Cancer Treatment Program (NYS MCTP).
+Women and men in need of treatment for colon cancer may be eligible for coverage through the New York State Medicaid Cancer Treatment Program (NYS MCTP).
 Coverage lasts for the entire time you are being treated and includes medications.

 To learn if you are eligible for this program or to get more information, visit the NYS MCTP website.